oldlick/GoodNight/README.md

 - @file:///home/pi/Microbit/index.html
   - If you enter a machinist API key, you can record the temperature data in the machinist.
   - [not yet] In the future, I want to make that can keep track of how much sleep.
-- Change the infrared signal to be sent.
-  - $ ./ir
-  - Send a signal to the infrared sensor.
-  - Write the displayed value to codeData.txt.
-  - codeData.txt's line:
-  - Line 1: Turn on the light.
-  - Line 2: Turn off the lights.
-  - Line 3: Turn on the air conditioning.
-  - Line 4: Turn off the air conditioning.